Hermios/Factorio-Model/README.md

 4. Create a pull request to the master
 5. Add issues with labels (mandatory to fulfill the changelog)
 6. Merge
----
-**__NOTE:__** Version is updated based on quantity of issues and version of Factorio.
+ℹ️ Version is updated based on quantity of issues and version of Factorio.
 Info.json and changelog.txt are updated automatically.
 Then a release is created, and zip file is sent automatically to Factorio mods
----